secrez/hardhood/README.md

 ## Help

-If you run hardhood without parameters, an help will be displayed:
+If you run hardhood without parameters, a help screen will be displayed:

 ```
 Welcome to Hardhood v0.1.0-beta.1